AmoyCherry/trading-system/docs/experiments/w2w_ex2gw_bottleneck/qas.md

 - `162` × `3.969` = `643` vs `633.7us` measured
 - `158` × `3.437` = `543` vs `541.1us` measured

+This is not a per-message identity; it is a steady-state reconstruction that validates the queueing model and reproduces both the absolute scale.

 ## Q2 - Why does the floor-touch region move from `5-6us` to `4us` when switching to polling `recvfrom`?